mvandermade/handy-commando/FreeBSD.md

 - Fonts in KDE aren't the greatest and aliasing is I would say acceptable but not comfortable to read. (especially the font of this github editor).
 - You can't adjust the "natural movement" of the scrollwheel to the touchpad only.
 This makes it a learning curve for scrolling on the mouse since you now scroll down too to go up.
 - Same goes for mouse sensitivity, as I like to have multiple types of mice connected.
 Perhaps it's possible to read these settings from the mouse itself ? (logitech in my case).
+- No sleep mode engaged when folding the lid

+# Compliment
+- Easy to understand each step
+- Responsive typing
+- Responsive mouse
+- Low noise
+- Excellent battery-low response notification.
+- Has a tea timer (and yes you can set multiple timers).
+- KDE ships with a ton of features I never imagined would exist.
+- BSD (in general) ships with a ton of features I never imagined would be helpful.